-Syrian Activist Looks Up: 'For the First Time Ever, There's a Glimmer of Hope'
+Syrian Activist Looks Up: 'For The First Time Ever, There's A Glimmer of Hope'

-Syrian Activist Looks Up: 'For the First Time Ever, There's a Glimmer of Hope'
+Syrian Activist Looks Up: 'For The First Time Ever, There's A Glimmer of Hope'

 President Trump's missile strike against Syria is the first time the U.S. took direct military action against the Assad regime since the civil war began there in 2011.
 But some Syrians have been asking for more U.S. involvement for some time.

-Mouaz Moustafa is one of the most vocal—and now, he feels that he's finally been heard.
+Mouaz Moustafa is one of the most vocal — and now, he feels that he's finally been heard.

 Moustafa is the director of the Syrian Emergency Task Force.
 He's an American who was born in Syria and came to the U.S. with his family as a child.
 When the war began, he started lobbying for support for the rebel factions fighting Assad's government.
-He famously helped sneak Senator John McCain into Syria in 2013 to meet with rebel leaders.
+He famously helped sneak Sen. John McCain into Syria in 2013 to meet with rebel leaders.

 He sat down with Michel Martin on Saturday to speak about how Syrians like him are reacting to the strike.